 Can this be used as a posture brace?

 Yes, it can also be used to help to correct your posture by pulling your shoulders back into a proper position.
-But if you are looking specifically for a posture corrector brace, check out this posture brace.
+But if you are looking specifically for a posture corrector brace, check out our posture brace.
 It is designed more specifically to act as a posture trainer rather than a clavicle brace.